Mekari Qontak

 Customer Relationship Management (CRM)

-Managing interactions and relationships with customers, including sales, support, and marketing.
+Keeping track of your customer interactions and relationships, like sales, support, and marketing.

 Customer Retention